-My background includes textile artistry, documentary filmmaking, and anthropology, and each of these disciplines influences my present work.
+My background includes textile artistry, documentary filmmaking, and cultural anthropology, and each of these disciplines influences my present work.
 Patchwork is my favorite metaphor for the writing process: juxtaposing content to provoke thought and emotion, crafting contrast with theme and pattern, stitching a cohesive whole that affects the reader with threads of connection.

 Published in Room Magazine, March 2018